When It’s Time to Sue, Shreveport/Bossier City Lawyer is Prepared to Help You Litigate

 Greenwald Law Firm’s Knowledgeable Attorney Can Assess the Viability of Your Breach of Contract Lawsuit

-Founding partner Joseph Greenwald, Jr., has over two decades’ experience practicing civil law in Louisiana and Mississippi.
+Founding partner Joseph Greenwald, Jr., has over two decades of experience practicing civil law in Louisiana and Mississippi.
 His proven success as an aggressive, skilled litigator is backed by his extensive contractual law case wins.
 As a dedicated, passionate legal advocate for his clients who have been damaged by a breach of contract, attorney Greenwald provides sound counsel and lucrative settlement outcomes.

 Esteemed Attorney Joey Greenwald, Jr., Vigorously Represents Clients in Individual, Business, Real Estate, Employment, and Investment Contract Breaches